What is Behind the Idea of the Climate Co-Adaptation Lab?

 - collaboration leads to better informed, more creative, balanced and enduring decisions because of the shared commitment to and responsibility for the process, results, and implementation.

-Collaboration is considered an act of engagement across domains and disciplines that can be as important for the pursuit of sustainability as the production of knowledge.
+Collaboration is considered an act of engagement across domains and disciplines that can be as important for the pursuit of sustainability as the production of knowledge and innovation.
 Compared to disciplinary research processes, knowledge co-production extends from a collaborative stage of problem framing and trust-building, through knowledge generation, to a phase of exploring the practical impacts of the process.
 We are convinced that co-production processes produce more than just knowledge; they develop capacity, build networks, foster social capital, and implement actions that contribute to sustainability.

 We collectively appreciate the value of pluralism of ideas and knowledge types